DavisMakerspace/keyfile/README.md

-# usbkey
+# keyfile

-Authenticate users based on a usb key.
+Authenticate users based on a file on a usb key.

 ## Install